deniskokosss/deepchange_at_axolotl/README.md

 cd code
 bash repro.sh
 ```
-Note: you can use -c option to use cached results and -d option to download embeddings insted of generating them
+Note: you can use -c option to use cached results and -d option to download embeddings insted of generating them.

 **3. Results**
 ```
                     ARI_fi  ARI_ru  ARI_de  F1_fi  F1_ru  F1_de